Codecademy/docs/content/javascript/concepts/sets/terms/delete/delete.md

 ---
 Title: '.delete()'
-Description: 'Removes the specified value from the set and returns a boolean indicating whether or not the deletion was successful.'
+Description: 'Removes the specified value from the Set and returns a boolean indicating whether or not the deletion was successful.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'